skanjo/paulrobertlloyd-v4/src/_content/articles/2012-01-26-steve_jobs_by_walter_isaacson.md

 - Steve Jobs
 - Apple
 ---
-{% render 'product' with product %}
+{% include 'product' with product %}

 After enough subtle hints, I was happy to unwrap a copy of the [Steve Jobs biography][1] at Christmas.
 I don’t read many books, and those I do I rarely finish.
 I couldn’t put this one down.
 When I intended to read half an hour before bed, I’d usually end up reading for two.